-We know that RF transmission needs an antenna and coaxial cable, we always hope RF signals to travel longer distance.
-In order to transmit a longer distance, we often want to transmit a signal with a larger power to cover a larger communication range.
+We know that RF transmission needs an antenna and coaxial cable, and we always hope RF signals travel a longer distance.
+To transmit a longer distance, we often want to transmit a signal with a larger power to cover a larger communication range.
 But in fact, coaxial cable is lossless itself, just like the wires we normally use.
-If the transmission power is too larger, the wires will heat up or even fuse.
-So there was an expectation that we would try to find a coaxial cable that could delivery high power with low loss.
+If the transmission power is too large, the wires will heat up or even fuse.
+So there was an expectation that we would try to find a coaxial cable that could deliver high power with low loss.

-Around 1922, Bell Laboratory did many experiments and finally found that coaxial cable with the characteristic impedance of 30 ohms and 77 ohms were suitable for this kind of high-power transmissions with low loss.
-Among them, 30 ohms coaxial cable can transmit the maximum power and 77 ohms coaxial cable transmission signal loss is the minimum.
+Around 1922, Bell Laboratory did many experiments and finally found that coaxial cables with the characteristic impedance of 30 ohms and 77 ohms were suitable for this kind of high-power transmission with low loss.
+Among them, 30 ohms coaxial cable can transmit the maximum power, and 77 ohms coaxial cable transmission signal loss is the minimum.

-The arithmetic mean value of 30 ohms and 77 ohms is 53.5 ohms, and the geometric mean of 30 ohms and 70 ohms is 48 ohms.
-What we often call the 50 ohm system impedance is usually an engineer compromise between 53.5 ohms and 48 ohms, considering maximum power transmission and minimum loss as much as possible.
-And though practice, the system impedance of 50 ohms is also matching with port impedance half-wavelength dipole aerial and quarter-wave monopole antenna, the resulting refection loss is minimal.
+The arithmetic means the value of 30 ohms and 77 ohms is 53.5 ohms, and the geometric mean of 30 ohms and 70 ohms is 48 ohms.
+What we often call the 50-ohm system impedance is usually an engineering compromise between 53.5 ohms and 48 ohms, considering maximum power transmission and minimum loss as much as possible.
+Through practice, the system impedance of 50 ohms also matches with the port impedance of half-wavelength dipole aerial and quarter-wave monopole antennae, and the resulting reflection loss is minimal.

-In our common systems, such as TV and broadcast receiving system, the system impedance is basically 75 ohms.
-Because of 75 ohm Radio Frequency transmission system, signal transmission loss is minimal.
-Signal transmission loss is the important consideration in the TV and broadcast receiving system.
+In our common systems, such as TV and broadcast receiving systems, the system impedance is 75 ohms.
+Because of the 75-ohm Radio Frequency transmission system, signal transmission loss is minimal.
+Signal transmission loss is an important consideration in TV and broadcast receiving systems.
 But as to the station with transmitters, 50 ohms is common.
 Because the maximum power transmission is the main factor we consider and the loss is also important.
-This is why our intercom system, we normally see the parameters is 50 ohms.
+This is why our intercom system, we normally see the parameters as 50 ohms.

-If the impedance is match to 50 ohms, It can be mathematically rigorous.
-Any component, circuit, or wires has losses in practice, and design any system component has certain Radio Frequency bandwidth.
-So match to 50 ohms, engineering just to ensure that all the brand internal frequency points fall near 50 ohms.
-On the Smith circle diagram, it?s as close to the center of circle as possible.
+If the impedance is matched to 50 ohms, It can be mathematically rigorous.
+Any component, circuit, or wire has losses in practice, and design any system component has a certain Radio Frequency bandwidth.
+So match to 50 ohms, engineering just to ensure that all the brand internal frequency points fall to near 50 ohms.
+On the Smith circle diagram, it’s as close to the center of the circle as possible.
 Ensure that the Radio Frequency transmission signal in the band has no reflection loss ASAP.
-So as to obtain the maximum energy transmission.
+To obtain the maximum energy transmission.

-For example, the 8080 processor?s very old NMOS structure, which operates at 100KHz, has no EMI, crosstalk, and capacitive load problems, and it cannot drive 50 ohms.
+For example, the 8080 processor’s very old NMOS structure, which operates at 100KHz, has no EMI, crosstalk, and capacitive load problems, and it cannot drive 50 ohms.
 For this processor, high impedance means low power consumption, and you want to use thin, high lines with high impedance as much as possible.
-The purely perspective should also be considered.
-For example, in terms of density, the distance between layers of multilayer plates is very small, and the line-width process required for 70 ohm impedance is difficult to achieve.
+The pure perspective should also be considered.
+For example, in terms of density, the distance between layers of multilayer plates is very small, and the line-width process required for 70-ohm impedance is difficult to achieve.
 In this case, you should use 50 ohms, which has a wider line width and is easier to make.

-How is the impedance of coaxial cable?
-In the field of Radio Frequency, the consideration are different from those in PCBS.
+What is the impedance of the coaxial cable?
+In Radio Frequency, the considerations are different from those in PCBs.
 But in the Radio Frequency industry, coaxial cable has the same impedance range.
 According to IEC publications(1976), 75 ohm is a common impedance standard for coaxial cables, because you can match some common antenna configurations.
-It also define a 50 ohm cable based on solid-state polyethylene, because the skin effect of 50 ohm impedance is minimized for external shielding with a fixed diameter and a fixed dielectric constant of 2.2(the dielectric constant of solid-state polyethylene).
+It also defines a 50-ohm cable based on solid-state polyethylene, because the skin effect of 50-ohm impedance is minimized for external shielding with a fixed diameter and a fixed dielectric constant of 2.2(the dielectric constant of solid-state polyethylene).

-In any basic books of electromagnetic fields and microwaves, you both can find Z0 is the function of d2, d1 and ER(Note: relative dielectric constant of insulation layer).
+In any basic book of electromagnetic fields and microwaves, you can find Z0 is the function of d2, d1, and ER(Note: relative dielectric constant of insulation layer).

-Put formula 2 into formula 1, multiply numerator and denominator by d2, we can get:
+Put formula 2 into formula 1, multiply the numerator and denominator by d2, and we can get:

 Formula 3 separate the constant term (60)/ *(1/d2), effective item ((1+d2/d1 )/ln(d2/d1 )) to determine the minimum point.
 The minimal value point of formula 3 is only controlled by d2/d1, independent of ER and fixed value d2.
 Taking d2/d1 as the parameter, make a graph for L, showing that when d2/d1=3.5911(note: solve a transcendental equation), get the minimum value.
 Assuming that the dielectric constant of solid polyethylene is 2.25, d2/d1=3.5911, the characteristic impedance is 51.1 ohms.
-Long times ago, radio engineer used this value, approximately 50 ohms, as the optimal value for coaxial cable for case of use.
-This prove that L is the smallest around 0 ohm.
-But it doesn?t effect you use other impedance.
-For example, if you make a 75 ohm cable with the same shielding layer diameter (note: d2) and insulator(note: ER).
+A long time ago, radio engineers used this value, approximately 50 ohms, as the optimal value for coaxial cable for the case of use.
+This proves that L is the smallest around 0 ohm.
+But it doesn’t affect your use of other impedance.
+For example, if you make a 75-ohm cable with the same shielding layer diameter (note: d2) and insulator(note: ER).
 The skin loss will increase by 12%.
-For different insulators, the optimal impedance generated by the optimal d2/d1 ratio will be slightly different (note: for example, the air insulation corresponds to about 77 ohms, the engineer value of 75 ohms is convenient to use).
+For different insulators, the optimal impedance generated by the optimal d2/d1 ratio will be slightly different (note: for example, the air insulation corresponds to about 77 ohms, the engineering value of 75 ohms is convenient to use).

-Other additions: the above derivation also explains why 75 ohm TV cable cut surface is lotus root hollow core structure and 50 ohm communication cable is solid core.
-Another important tip, as long as the economic situation permits, as far as possible to choose a large outside diameter cable (note: d2), in addition to improving the strength, the main reason is that, the larger the outside diameter, the larger the inside diameter (the optimal diameter ratio d2/d1), of course, the conductor of RF loss is smaller.
+Other additions: the above derivation also explains why 75 ohm TV cable cut surface is a lotus root hollow-core structure and the 50-ohm communication cable is solid core.
+Another important tip, as long as the economic situation permits, as far as possible to choose a large outside diameter cable (note: d2), in addition to improving the strength, the main reason is that the larger the outside diameter, the larger the inside diameter (the optimal diameter ratio d2/d1), of course, the conductor of RF loss is smaller.